-Shimane is accessible by limited express train, highway bus and car from major cities around Japan.
-You can also fly into one of its three airports.
+Access Shimane by limited express train, highway bus and car from major cities around Japan.
+You can also fly into one of the three prefectural airports.

 Okayama Station, on the JR Tokaido-Sanyo Shinkansen Line, is the main transport hub for access to Shimane.
-From there, express trains operate and stop at Yasugi, Matsue, and Izumo-shi stations in the north.
-For Tsuwano Station in the south of Shimane, take the express train from Shin-Yamaguchi Station.
-You can use the JR Rail Pass on all the above routes.
-Highway buses offer an alternative to rail.
-From Tokyo, expect the journey to take between 11 and 13 hours.
-Major airports in Japan offer flights to Shimane's three airports.
+From there, limited express trains operate and stop at Yasugi, Matsue and Izumo-shi stations in the east.
+For Tsuwano Station in the west of Shimane, take the limited express train from Shin-Yamaguchi Station.
+Night buses are an inexpensive alternative to rail, and it takes between 11 and 13 hours from Tokyo.
+Domestic flights are available to Shimane Prefecture's three airports.
 Izumo Airport serves the east of the prefecture and Hagi-Iwami Airport is in the west, while Oki Airport is the gateway to the Oki Islands.
 Yonago Airport in Tottori prefecture is also convenient for accessing eastern Shimane.

 To make uzume-meshi, piping hot broth is poured over a bowl of white rice topped with carrot, shiitake mushroom, and other veggies, as well as wasabi.
 This hearty rice soup is a local delicacy of Tsuwano guaranteed to warm you up.

 Sekishu Handmade Paper

-Spring brings in festivals and celebrations with horseback archery rituals, and parades featuring locals in elaborate samurai garb.
-The pink-wash backdrop of cherry blossom makes its anticipated appearance from the end of March.
+In Matsue, enjoy festivals with horseback archery rituals and parades featuring locals in elaborate samurai garb.
+The explosion of cherry blossoms makes its anticipated appearance from the end of March.

-Spend Shimane summers swimming in the cool waters of the Oki Islands or jet-off to the mainland coast for watersports, night fishing, and grand fireworks displays over the ocean and rivers.
+Spend Shimane summers swimming and snorkeling in the cool waters of the Oki Islands or night-fishing and observing grand fireworks displays over the ocean and rivers.

 Grab your ski gear and take on the area's slopes.
-Replenish by the sea with freshly-caught snow crab from the nearby sea, and keep out the cold with a warming dip in bubbling onsen waters.
+Enjoy freshly-caught snow crab from the nearby sea, and keep out the cold with a warming dip in bubbling onsen waters.